Religion in Lebanon: 1895 estimate and 1913 census in Mount Lebanon

+Censuses of 1922 and 1932

+Members of the Al-Makassed Islamic Philanthropic Association in Serail Hill, Beirut in 1926.

 No official census has been taken since 1932, reflecting the political sensitivity in Lebanon over confessional (i.e., religious) balance.

 As a result, the religious affiliation of the Lebanese population is very difficult to establish with certainty and various sources are used to get the possible estimate of the population by religious affiliation.
-The following are different sources that do not pretend to be fully representative of the religious affiliation of the people of Lebanon.